What You Need to Know: Transportation

 Transportation and Parking is offering a special temporary parking program for employees who are working exclusively remotely this fall.

-- Remote employees’ parking permits will be suspended from Aug.
+- Remote employees’ parking permits are suspended from Aug.
 1 through Dec.
 31.

-- Parking fees that are included as an automatic payroll deduction will be suspended beginning Saturday, Aug.
+- Parking fees included as an automatic payroll deduction were suspended beginning Aug.
 1.

-- Permits for remote employees will remain active in WVU’s parking database, which will allow WVU Transportation and Parking to share important parking updates and announcements with these employees.
+- Permits for remote employees remain active in WVU’s parking database, which allows Transportation and Parking to share important parking updates and announcements with these employees.